*ITEC 6310 3.00 Research Methods in Information Technology

 This course explores how Web mining technology can be applied to solve problems in real–world applications, introducing advanced techniques from Web mining, information retrieval and their applications in e–commerce and Web information systems.

 *ITEC 6110 3.00 Business Process Management and Service Oriented Architecture

 This course introduces recent advances in business process management and related technology.
 Key topics covered include (i) the main lines of research conducted in this area of information technology, (ii) the business process management lifecycle and (iii) related methodologies, standards, applications and architectures (including the Service Oriented Architecture).

 This course covers advanced and emerging methods and techniques used to elicit, model, analyze, and manage software requirements.
 Students will also acquire skills and knowledge necessary for conducting research in the field.

 *ITEC 6130 3.00 Service Oriented Computing

 Discusses concepts, theories, and techniques for services and for autonomic computing.
 Examines architectures for Web applications based on the classic publish, find, and bind triangle.
-Key topics include semantics, transactions, Web service composition and the concepts of self–configuring, self–optimizing and self–healing.
+Key topics include semantics, transactions, Web service composition and the concept of self-management.

 *ITEC 6140 3.00 Software Product Lines